orthros/opt/README.md

 public string StringFeature1 { get; private set; }

 ```
+# Contributing
+Pull requests are welcome!
+Please make sure they are decently formatted with some documentation.

+# Future Plans
 To Do:
 - [x] Add Simple Unit Tests
 - [ ] Add more robust Unit Tests